farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Ducks-and-Design-Trees.md

 The process has evolved a [flexible structure](../_posts/2021-05-21-Duck-Structure.md) that doesn't inhibit my flow of thought, but promotes easy reference to later extract key information.
 I've even [built tools](https://github.com/farlee2121/Notedown) to leverage this structure since it effective [turns notes into data](../_posts/2021-03-05-Reference-Ready-Notes.md).

-The next sections talk about specific questions for work in different software life cycle phases.
+The next sections talk about techniques for specific software life cycle phases.
 You can also check out an [example duck](../_posts/2021-05-21-Duck-Structure.md#sample).

 <!-- Do I talk about Move onto stage-specific questions
     - I feel like no if it's one post, yes if it's a series